Wake Me Up (Foals song): Live performances

-The song was originally under the working title of "Nova" and premiered during the band's performance at the All Points East music festival on 30 August 2021.
+The song was originally under the working title of "Novo" and premiered during the band's performance at Cardiff Castle on 12 August 2021.

 Remixes

 Three remixes of "Wake Me Up" were released.
 On 10 December 2021, the Gaspard Augé & Victor Le Manse Remix was released.
 On 14 January 2022, Australian electronic duo, Flight Facilities, released a remix of the song.
 On 28 January 2022, Lawrence Hart released a remix of "Wake Me Up".

 Credits and personnel

 The following individuals were crediting with the writing, composing, and production of the song: